jmquigley/gadgets/docs/lib/option/Option.md

 ## API
 #### Events
-- `onSelect(toggle: boolean, text: string)` - When the option is clicked, then the button display is changed (toggled).
+- `onSelection(toggle: boolean, text: string)` - When the option is clicked, then the button display is changed (toggled).
 The callback returns the current state of the toggle and the text label associated with the option.
 When the button is "clear", it is off and "false" is sent to the callback.
 When the button is "checked", it is